alecxkelly/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now to join Clients/Users to a domain name -> Login as the local admin  ->
+Now to join Clients/Users to a domain name -> Login as the original local admin user in Client 1 and join into the domain(computer will restart -> Right-Click start menu -> System -> Rename this PC -> Change -> Ensure "Member of" Domain category is ticked -> add the domain name site -> OK -> add the Domain Controller using the domain admin credentials for Computer Name/Domain changes tab -> OK -> Restart -> Login to Domain Controller using an admin login to verify Client-1 shows up in ADUC(Active Directory Users and Computers) //NEED TO DO LAST STEP OVER CLIENT 1 DOESNT APPEAR IN COMMPUTER DO VMS ALLOVER

 </p>
 <br />